 At this point, the plan is for the ctcLink system to include all enrollment data for students who have been actively enrolled during the past three years.
 Personnel and payroll data will be converted for employees who have been actively employed during the past year.
 Financial transaction data will be converted for the current fiscal year only.
 Older data will remain available in the legacy system in a read-only version, and some will be available in a data warehouse.

 This is a very large, very complex project, with 34 institutions and the SBCTC office migrating to the new system.
 Due to the magnitude of the project, the implementation is happening in phases.
 Three pilot colleges (FirstLink colleges) have migrated and are continuing to optimize the system’s functionality, to be followed by groups of other colleges in staggered phases.
 As with any project of this size, the exact timelines are somewhat fluid, with frequent review and monitoring.
 The Highline College ctcLink project team is keeping a close eye on project progress and will communicate timelines for various activities as they become clearer.
-At this time, it is expected that Highline will be included in the deployment group set to go live in October 2020.
+At this time, it is expected that Highline will be included in the deployment group set to go live on February 8, 2021.

 Who will be impacted by this change?